achaltrivedi/image-similarity-search/docs/thesis_content.md

     *   **Performance Optimization:** Discuss the migration from pure PyTorch to ONNX Runtime.
 Detail how inference speed improved drastically (from >500ms down to ~100-200ms per image on CPU), and how removing the `torch` dependency shrunk the Docker image footprint.
     *   **Scalability & Stability:** Discuss the implementation of batched processing and threading Semaphores that prevented Out-Of-Memory (OOM) crashes during the massive ingestion of 300,000+ assets.
     *   **Search Granularity:** Discuss how the UI allows users to view the separated parameter-wise scores (semantics vs. color vs. texture).
 Explain how this multi-vector approach provides significantly higher precision for graphic designers than a pure CLIP semantic search.
-    *   **UI/UX Latency:** Detail the success of WebSockets and the Redis-backed bucket cache for immediate visual feedback on deletions and uploads without heavy database locking.
+    *   **UI/UX Latency & Customization:** Detail the success of WebSockets and the Redis-backed bucket cache for immediate visual feedback on deletions and uploads without heavy database locking.
+Highlight how the Settings page and Search Presets directly resolved user frustration by allowing them to instantly shift the search algorithm from a broad semantic query to a strict color or layout-based query depending on their immediate need.

 ---